xinsun1/Genetic_load_pipeline/genetic_load_aDNA.md

 I normally do the following filter
  - Remove scafffold taht is too short
  - Mask GT (mask to missing) with low depth
+ - remove SNPs with AC/AN > 0.5
+ In this case, the SNP function annotion is know given the assumption that the major allele is the ancestral state.
+Unless your reference is the outgroup, here you could assume the outgroup(your reference genome) has the ancestral state of your target species.
+E.g., snpEff gives anntation about C->T mutation.
+But you actually want T->C annotation.

 Remove scafffold that is too short
 ``` bash
 awk '$2>50000 {print $1}' ./emily_sharing/Copsychus.sechellarum.final.assembly.fasta.fai > list.chr50kb
 ```